Reactive-Network/documentation/docs/docs/subscriptions.md

 ### Using REACTIVE_IGNORE and 0

-`REACTIVE_IGNORE` is a random value (`0xa65f96fc951c35ead38878e0f0b7a3c744a6f5ccc1476b313353ce31712313ad`) that can be used for topics when you intend to subscribe to any topic.
+`REACTIVE_IGNORE` is an arbitrary predefined value (`0xa65f96fc951c35ead38878e0f0b7a3c744a6f5ccc1476b313353ce31712313ad`) that can be used for topics when you intend to subscribe to any topic.
 For the same purpose, `0` can be used for chain ID or contract address.
 At least one criterion must be a specific value to ensure meaningful subscriptions.

 ### Subscription Examples